Carlyle sells once-bankrupt U.S. auto parts supplier

 High debt and a severe slump in vehicle production volumes in North America forced it into bankruptcy, but the company made an impressive comeback after it was taken over by Carlyle, which said on Wednesday it had exceeded its investment goals.

 Metaldyne now boasts more than $1 billion in annual revenue and 4,000 employees in 13 countries.
-Its customers include all major automakers including General Motors Co (GM.N), Ford Motor Co (F.N), Chrysler Group LLC and BMW AG (BMWG.DE).
+Its customers include all major automakers including General Motors Co, Ford Motor Co, Chrysler Group LLC and BMW AG.

 "We teamed with Metaldyne at the height of the Great Recession and the North American automotive industry crisis, believing we could grow the company," said Michael Stewart, co-head of Carlyle Strategic Partners, the Washington, D.C.-based firm's distressed investment arm which runs three funds.